anaimi/farawla/readme.md

 <p align="center">
   <img src="https://raw.github.com/anaimi/farawla/master/Screenshots/header.png" alt="Farawla"/>
 </p>
+This project was last updated in 2010 and is no longer maintained.
+Feel free to fork.

-Farawla ([link + binary](http://getfarawla.com)) is a code editor for Windows.
-The goal of this project (which started around 2010) was to create a less boring code editor for dynamic languages, with small experiments in design and productivity.
+Farawla ([link + binary](http://getfarawla.com)) is a code editor for Windows, with the objective of creating a less boring code editor for dynamic programming languages, with small experiments in design and productivity.
+It is easily extensible and customizable to support new languages.

 The codebase follows a [Feature-Centric Design Pattern](http://anaimi.com/16).
 Farawla is the original inspiration for this design pattern.

-This project is no longer maintained.

 ## Zero clutter
 By default, all what you see is your code.
 Move your mouse to the right and a sidebar will slowly appear -- you will rarely use the sidebar.